-Stories by O’Brien Fellows have earned prestigious honors including the George Polk and the duPont, and awards from the Society of American Business Editors and Writers, National Headliner, the National Association of Black Journalists, and the John Jay College/Guggenheim contest.
+Stories by O’Brien Fellows have earned prestigious honors including the George Polk and the duPont, and awards from the Society of American Business Editors and Writers, National Headliner, the National Association of Black Journalists, the John Jay College/Guggenheim and the National Academies.

 Fellows have worked as staff or freelance journalists.
 Applications are welcome from journalists whose work would appear in or on newspapers, radio, television, websites, online publications or magazines of general public interest.

-Dave is a La Crosse, Wisconsin native, was named O’Brien Fellowship director in May 2017.
+Dave is a La Crosse, Wisconsin native.
+He was named O’Brien Fellowship director in May 2017.
 He also teaches investigative reporting in the Diederich College of Communication.
 His 32-year career as a reporter and editor at the Milwaukee Journal and Journal Sentinel culminated in a 2008 Pulitzer Prize.